netdata/go.d.plugin/modules/mongodb/README.md

 ### Replication

-Charts are available on replicate sets only.
+Charts are available on replica sets only.

 #### Replication lag